 Forced to flee their homes to seek safety, away from war and oppression, 37,000 people are displaced daily.
 The number of refugees has doubled over the past decade and currently stands at 25.9 million worldwide.
 The growing humanitarian crisis is, to many, one of the greatest challenges humanity faces today.
-From having to provide refugees with comprehensible information, giving them basic necessities like food, water and toiletries, to solving citizenship issues; running refugee camps for tens of thousands of people requires great effort and organization to get right.
+From having to provide refugees with comprehensible information, giving them basic necessities like food, water and toiletries, teaching in Refugee Camps, to solving citizenship issues; running refugee camps for tens of thousands of people requires great effort and organization to get right.

 Challenges of teaching in Refugee Camps